urbanjost/M_intrinsics/md/STORAGE_SIZE.md

    NOTE2

-    This is intended to be the size in memory that an object takes when it is stored; this might diﬀer from the size it takes during expression handling (which might be the native register size) or when stored in a ﬁle.
+    This is intended to be the size in memory that an object takes when it is stored; this might differ from the size it takes during expression handling (which might be the native register size) or when stored in a file.
 If an object is never stored in memory but only in a register, this function nonetheless returns the size it would take if it were stored in memory.